booksbyus/zguide/site/content/docs/chapter7.md

 At iMatix, until a few years ago, we used code generation to build ever larger and more ambitious systems until we decided the technology (GSL) was too dangerous for common use, and we sealed the archive and locked it with heavy chains in a deep dungeon.
 We actually posted it on GitHub.
 If you want to try the examples that are coming up, grab [the repository](https://github.com/imatix/gsl) and build yourself a <tt>gsl</tt> command.
 Typing "make" in the src subdirectory should do it (and if you're that guy who loves Windows, I'm sure you'll send a patch with project files).

 This section isn't really about GSL at all, but about a useful and little-known trick that's useful for ambitious architects who want to scale themselves, as well as their work.
 Once you learn the trick, you can whip up your own code generators in a short time.
 The code generators most software engineers know about come with a single hard-coded model.
 For instance, Ragel "compiles executable finite state machines from regular languages", i.e., Ragel's model is a regular language.
 This certainly works for a good set of problems, but it's far from universal.
 How do you describe an API in Ragel?
 Or a project makefile?
-Or even a finite-state machine like the one we used to design the Binary Star pattern in “Reliable Request-Reply Patterns”?
+Or even a finite-state machine like the one we used to design the Binary Star pattern in [Chapter 4 - Reliable Request-Reply Patterns](chapter4#reliable-request-reply)?

 All these would benefit from code generation, but there's no universal model.
 So the trick is to design your own models as you need them, and then make code generators as cheap compilers for that model.
 You need some experience in how to make good models, and you need a technology that makes it cheap to build custom code generators.
 A scripting language, like Perl and Python, is a good option.
 However, we actually built GSL specifically for this, and that's what I prefer.

 Let's take a simple example that ties into what we already know.
 We'll see more extensive examples later, because I really do believe that code generation is crucial knowledge for large-scale work.
-In “Reliable Request-Reply Patterns”, we developed the [Majordomo Protocol (MDP)](http://rfc.zeromq.org/spec:7), and wrote clients, brokers, and workers for that.
+In [Chapter 4 - Reliable Request-Reply Patterns](chapter4#reliable-request-reply), we developed the [Majordomo Protocol (MDP)](http://rfc.zeromq.org/spec:7), and wrote clients, brokers, and workers for that.
 Now could we generate those pieces mechanically, by building our own interface description language and code generators?

 When we write a GSL model, we can use *any* semantics we like, in other words we can invent domain-specific languages on the spot.
 I'll invent a couple--see if you can guess what they represent: